Immunotherapy Treatment for Diabetes Control

 Type 2 Diabetes treatment primarily involves lifestyle changes combined with oral hypoglycemic drugs, insulin, or sometimes both.

-What does the Immunotherapy Regenerative therapeutic protocol for Diabetes Mellitus entail?
+What does the Immunotherapy Regenerative Medicine therapeutic protocol for Diabetes Mellitus entail?

-At Immunotherapy Regenerative, we’ve established a protocol aimed at metabolic regeneration for individuals diagnosed with diabetes.
+At Immunotherapy Regenerative Medicine, we’ve established a protocol aimed at metabolic regeneration for individuals diagnosed with diabetes.
 The main objective is to optimize blood glucose level control, counteract the degenerative process of the disease, and limit the development of complications as much as possible.

 A core component of our protocol is plasmapheresis, a blood purification method involving plasma extraction using nanofiltration to remove high molecular weight particles, pathogens, immune complexes, or other components that contribute to the pathological immune response in diabetes.